ibarwick/firebird_fdw/README.md

     'query':
         A Firebird SQL statement producing a result set which can be treated like a table.
 Cannot be used together with the 'table_name' option.

-    'disable_pushdowns':
-        Turns off pushdowns of WHERE clause elements to Firebird.
-Useful mainly for debugging and benchmarking.

     'updatable':
         Boolean value indicating whether the table is updatable.
 Default is `true`.